 British citizens do not require a visa.

 Malaysia's best-known animals are the orang-utans of Borneo.
 At the Sepilok Orang-utan Rehabilitation Centre in Sabah, you can meet these lovely creatures - you'll get gooey-eyed when you see the cute babies.
-In the country's nature reserves, such as Sabah's rainforests, you'll also see cheeky proboscis monkeys, chattering gibbons and wonderfully exotic birds such as hornbills.

 The third largest island in the world, Borneo ranks as one of the world’s top wildlife destinations.
 Here are its best attractions.

 - Shangri-La’s Tanjung Aru Beach Resort & Spa near Kota Kinabalu has water sports, restaurants and shopping close by.